ks9205124-cloud/time-complexity-analyzer/README.md

 - Recursion detection (method declarations + self-referencing calls → O(2ⁿ), O(log n), etc.)
 - Multi-language support: hand-written lexers and parsers for C, JavaScript, and Python
 - Python indentation-based block detection (no `{ }` to rely on)
-- Deployment: backend + MySQL on Railway, frontend on Vercel/Netlify

 ## Status

-🚧 Core pipeline working end to end (lexer → parser → complexity classification → REST API → MySQL → frontend with history) for `for`-loop nesting detection. `while` loop support and an independent AST-walking analyzer are in progress before calling this v1 complete.
+✅ Deployed and live at [time-complexity-analyzer-kaos.onrender.com](https://time-complexity-analyzer-kaos.onrender.com) — full pipeline (lexer → parser → complexity classification → REST API → MySQL → frontend with history) working end to end for `for`-loop nesting detection. `while` loop support and an independent AST-walking analyzer are the next things planned before calling this v1 complete.